2024

 MONUMENT SQUARE, PORTLAND

-All persons who are homeless, who have been homeless, who work with people who are homeless, or who are thankful they are not homeless are welcome to participate.
+All people who are currently unhoused or unsheltered, who have experienced homelessness, who work with people who are homeless, or who are thankful they are currently housed are welcome and encouraged to participate.

 Every year on the Winter Solstice — the longest night of homelessness — a candlelight procession proceeds to Monument Square in Portland for a ceremony dedicated to those persons who have died in our community.